Death of teacher at hostel triggers protest

 The body was sent for post-mortem, and they were waiting for a detailed chemical analysis of the body”, said the official.

-7th International Hindko Conference on Jan 5-6: The 7th International Hindko Conference will be arranged in the provincial metroplis from January 5 to 6 next year.
+7th International Hindko Conference on Jan 5-6: The 7th International Hindko Conference will be arranged in the provincial metropolis from January 5 to 6 next year.

 To be organised by the literary and cultural organisation, Gandhara Hindko Board, and Gandhara Hindko Academy, the moot will continue for two days.